nirix/traq/README.md

   warranty and code comments then used in the "Soule Framework".

 * **burnpiro / Kemal Erdem and michalantoszczuk**:
-  Traq was forked and all references to Traq each files copyright headers was removed and replaced with "Shelu".
+  Traq was forked and all references to Traq in each files copyright headers was removed and replaced with "Shelu".

 Contributors
 ------------